- View all help sheets

 Minimum computer hardware and software requirements for online classes

-A computer, either a PC or Apple running either Windows or Mac operating systems, with a sound card, speakers, and high speed internet access are required.
+A computer, either a PC or Mac running either Windows or macOS operating systems suggested.
 Access to a printer and/or a scanner may also be required depending on the course.

 The standard software is Microsoft Office.
 Microsoft Office includes Word, Excel, and PowerPoint.
-Multimedia software such as Media Player, QuickTime or RealPlayer and a pdf. file reader software such as Adobe Reader or Preview may also be necessary.
+Office 365 is provided through Wayne State for all student and faculty, which you can read how to install here.
+Multimedia software such as Media Player, QuickTime or RealPlayer and a pdf.
+File reader software such as Adobe Reader or Preview may also be necessary.
 Faculty may require the use of special software that is bundled with the textbook or the purchase of additional software.

 Supported Operating Systems and Browsers:

-For optimal performance of Sakai, please access it using the following recommended operating system and browser combinations.
-A PC should be running Windows 10 or later and use the latest version of Mozilla Firefox or Google Chrome, Flash Player, and Java.
-A Mac should be running the latest version of macOS (10.11 or higher) with latest version of Google Chrome or Mozilla Firefox, Flash Player, and Jave.
+For optimal performance of Canvas, please access it using the following recommended operating system and browser combinations.
+A PC should be running Windows 10 or later and use the latest version of Mozilla Firefox or Google Chrome.
+A Mac should be running the latest version of macOS (10.11 or higher) with latest version of Google Chrome or Mozilla Firefox.
+Flash Player and/or Java may be required as well.

 To download the latest versions of required software click on one of the following: